In negotiating for the settlement of a personal injury case, usually, demands and offers go back and forth.

 In most settlements, neither party is thrilled with the result.
 Each party will likely feel they're giving up too much.

-No lawyer can guarantee you what a jury would do in their verdict.
+Lawsuits are highly unpredictable and no lawyer can guarantee you what a jury would do in their verdict.

 One question we are sometimes asked by our clients in the process of negotiation is whether the defense lawyer can withdraw their offer.